ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPolicy`

 3. In the list of results, identify the policy that you want to change (or remove).

-4.
+Make note of the policy's name or GUID.

+4. Depending on whether you're using the policy's name or GUID, run one of the following PowerShell cmdlets in the Office 365 Security & Compliance Center:

+    `Set-InformationBarrierPolicy -Name "" -State "Inactive`

+    ` `

+WORK IN PROGRESS

 ## Related articles